 Black History Month activities should focus on both celebration and acknowledging injustice.

-It wasn’t easy for African Americans to accomplish all the things that kids will learn about during Black History Month.
-Teachers and parents should acknowledge the struggles and sacrifices and celebrate African Americans' great triumphs throughout history.
-This teaches children—particularly Black students—that Black History is about much more than slavery.
+It wasn’t easy for African Americans to accomplish all the things that children will learn about during Black History Month.
+Teachers and families should acknowledge the struggles and sacrifices and celebrate African Americans' great triumphs throughout history.
+This teaches children—particularly Black children—that Black History is about much more than slavery.

 Emphasize the significant role of African Americans in the big picture of American history.